Tuesday, July 14

 10 – 11 a.m.

-Initially renting space at the Lake Forest Country Day School, MYA is now housed in the beautifully transformed Old Stockade Building at Fort Sheridan and has grown into the premier music ensemble program in the nation.
+Initially renting space at the Lake Forest Country Day School, MYA is now housed in the beautifully transformed Old Stockade Building at Fort Sheridan and has grown into one of the premier music ensemble programs in the nation.
 MYA graduates are accepted into the most selective conservatories, universities, and colleges in the country.

-MYA reaches over 1,000 students from more than 74 cities in the metropolitan Chicago area, with students ranging in age from 2nd through 12th grades.
-Featuring 9 youth orchestras, more than 60 chamber music ensembles, 4 choral ensembles, 4 jazz big bands, numerous jazz combos, music history, theory and composition classes, MYA strives to provide the highest quality music experience for young musicians nationwide.
-In 2011, Early Childhood Development classes were added to introduce toddlers and their families to the joys of music and movement.
+MYA reaches more than 1,000 students from more than 74 cities in the metropolitan Chicago area, with students ranging from grades 2 to 12.
+Featuring nine youth orchestras, more than 60 chamber music ensembles, four choral ensembles, four jazz big bands, numerous jazz combos, music history, theory, and composition classes, MYA strives to provide the highest quality music experience for young musicians nationwide.
+In 2011, early childhood development classes were added to introduce toddlers and their families to the joys of music and movement.
 The focus on family is another of MYA's core principles.